spinalcordtoolbox/spinalcordtoolbox/documentation/source/overview/testimonials.rst

 .. admonition:: Marcello Moccia, MD, PhD | University of Naples | Naples 🇮🇹
    :class: testimonial

-    SCT has speeded up our spinal cord research in multiple sclerosis.
+    SCT has sped up our spinal cord research in multiple sclerosis.
 We are now processing spinal cord images from clinical trials and practice.